Next Steps for Admitted Graduate Students

 Congratulations on admission to one of SUNY Geneseo's graduate programs!
 To confirm your enrollment, please follow the instructions below.

-To accept your offer of admission, refer to the instructions provided with your admission email.
+To accept our offer, refer to the instructions provided in the email containing our offer of admission.
 The procedure will require submission of a non-refundable tuition deposit to reserve your place in the program.
 Once complete, you will be eligible for advisement and to register for class.
 Early registration will ensure the best scheduling options since some sections may become unavailable with time.

 - 2. Make your tuition deposit